News on CABIN CHARTER in Italy

 Charter services for multiple clients – news on CABIN CHARTER

-So-called cabin charter is an innovative concept in the yacht charter industry.
-Unlike traditional charter, where a single client takes the entire vessel, this model allows multiple guests to share the same boat.
+Unlike traditional charter, where a single client takes the entire vessel, the so-called “cabin charter” is a model allows multiple guests to share the same vessel.

 Each guest purchases (by signing an individual contract) the use of a portion of the vessel — generally a cabin — or, more simply, a seat/place on board.

-The regulations governing crewed charter fall within the scope of the Recreational Boating Code (Legislative Decree 171/2005), which defines charter as the provision of a recreational craft, or part thereof, for recreational purposes.
+The Italian regulations governing cabin charter fall within the scope of the Nautical Code which defines the charter as the provision of a vessel, or part thereof, for recreational purposes.[1]

-Of particular interest is the clarification contained in the MIT’s note, which reiterates that the cabin charter contract is not comparable to the passenger transport model, which expressly requires the provision of a service connecting two or more predefined locations, thereby indirectly confirming that the so-called ‘transport contract’ promoted in France by an association operating in the yachting sector does not comply with Italian legislation.
+Of particular interest is the clarification contained in the MIT’s note, which reiterates that the cabin charter contract is not comparable to the passenger transport model, which expressly requires the provision of a service connecting two or more predefined locations, thereby indirectly confirming that the so-called ‘transport contract’ promoted in France does not comply with Italian legislation.

 However, safety requirements remain unchanged.
 The charter operator must ensure the vessel is in good working order, that the required safety equipment is present, and that there is adequate insurance cover for passengers.

-Crewed yacht charter now represents one of the most significant developments in the yacht charter industry.
-Thanks to a clearer regulatory framework and a more flexible interpretation, this model is proving to be the ideal solution for combining accessibility, affordability and innovation.
+Cabin charter now represents one of the most significant developments in the yacht charter industry.
+Thanks to a clearer regulatory framework and a more flexible interpretation, this model is proving to be the ideal solution for combining accessibility, affordability and innovation and it is precisely here that the most interesting opportunities are likely to arise for maritime law firms, management companies, yachting industry associations, charter platforms, booking/multi-contract software and specialized insurance providers.

 MOORES ROWLAND PARTNERS